T-symmetry: Time reversal of noninvasive measurements

 noninvasive measurements should not disturb the evolution, so they are expected to be time-symmetric.
 Surprisingly, it is true only in classical physics but not in quantum physics, even in a thermodynamically invariant equilibrium state.
 This type of asymmetry is independent of CPT symmetry but has not yet been confirmed experimentally due to extreme conditions of the checking proposal.

+Negative group delay in quantum systems

+In 2024, experiments by the University of Toronto showed that under certain quantum conditions, photons can exhibit "negative time" behavior.
+When interacting with atomic clouds, photons appeared to exit the medium before entering it, indicating a negative group delay, especially near atomic resonance.
+Using the cross-Kerr effect, the team measured atomic excitation by observing phase shifts in a weak probe beam.
+The results showed that atomic excitation times varied from negative to positive, depending on the pulse width.
+For narrow pulses, the excitation time was approximately −0.82 times the non-post-selected excitation time (τ0), while for broader pulses, it was around 0.54 times τ0.
+These findings align with theoretical predictions and highlight the non-classical nature of quantum mechanics, opening new possibilities for quantum computing and photonics.